CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ## Wyvern Tor

 Wyvern Tor, a prominent landmark in the rugged hills northeast of the Sword Mountains, is visible from up to twenty miles away.
 Travelers along the Trident Trail near Conyberry catch glimpses of Wyvern Tor to the south.
 In the past, Wyvern Tor was home to a formidable nest of wyverns, but years ago, a brave group of adventurers eradicated the creatures.
 While the wyverns have never returned, other creatures occasionally take up residence here.
-The current occupants of Wyvern Tor include a band of orcs and their ogre ally.
+The current occupants of Wyvern Tor include a band of ogrekins and their ogre ally.

-The orcs are scouts from the Many Arrows tribe and are often found prowling the more civilized regions of the North.
+The ogrekins are scouts from the Many Arrows tribe and are often found prowling the more civilized regions of the North.
 They engage in spying on settlements, ambushing travelers, and looting when opportunities present themselves.
 Stories of new settlers near Tuntin and increased activity along the old Trident Trail drew this group to the area.
 Their leader is Brughor Axe-Biter, a savage brute more inclined toward murder and looting than scouting.

-### Orc Camp
+### ogrekin Camp

 Wyvern Tor is a sizable hill with rugged terrain across its slopes and flanks.
-Locating the hidden orc camp takes time.
+Locating the hidden ogrekin camp takes time.
 The party can attempt one DC 15 Wisdom (Perception) check or DC 10 Wisdom (Survival) check per hour to find the camp, led by the character taking the lead.

 Once the characters find the camp, describe the following:

 ```
 As you ascend a rugged ridge on the lower slopes of the hill, a faint smell of smoke lingers in the air.
 About fifty yards away, a cave entrance opens at the base of a ravine.
-Hunkered down by a boulder twenty yards outside the cave, keeping watch, is a solitary orc.
+Hunkered down by a boulder twenty yards outside the cave, keeping watch, is a solitary ogrekin.
 ```

-If the characters can quietly and efficiently eliminate the lone orc, they have the chance to surprise the orcs inside the cave.
-If the sentry spots the characters sneaking up or is not silenced during the surprise round, the orc will retreat back into the cave to warn the others.
+If the characters can quietly and efficiently eliminate the lone ogrekin, they have the chance to surprise the ogrekins inside the cave.
+If the sentry spots the characters sneaking up or is not silenced during the surprise round, the ogrekin will retreat back into the cave to warn the others.

-The marauders within the cave consist of Brughor Axe-Biter (an orc with 30 hit points), six ordinary orcs, and a filthy ogre named Gog.
-Gog fights until slain, while the orcs fight until Brughor is killed, at which point any remaining orcs will flee.
+The marauders within the cave consist of Brughor Axe-Biter (an ogrekin with 30 hit points), six ordinary ogrekins, and a filthy ogre named Gog.
+Gog fights until slain, while the ogrekins fight until Brughor is killed, at which point any remaining ogrekins will flee.

 #### Treasure